Skip to content

 Once you start shopping, keep track of how much you actually spend in each category.
 After the holidays are over, look at how you did versus your budget and write down the results for each category and the total.

 Use this year’s budget to start planning for next year.
 You already have everything written down, including what you actually spent.
 If you can, start a savings account and put aside money every time you get paid.
-You’ll have money ready when it’s time to start your 2022 holiday shopping and when you see deals throughout the year.
+You’ll have money ready when it’s time to start next year’s holiday shopping and when you see deals throughout the year.

 Back To Top